Enjoy a happy community.

 The Strata Council (as it is referred to in BC) or Board of Directors (rest of Canada) is a body elected by the owners in the building or community.
 It is the Council/Board’s role to manage the strata corporation or community and represent the homeowners.

 Which property manager will be assigned to the strata?
-What is their experience and workload?
-If the property manager is absent for an extended period, what is your backup plan?
+What is their experience and workload, and if the property manager is absent for an extended period, what is your backup plan?

 What are the costs of your services?